 A maintenance application of 50 pounds of limestone per 1000 square feet can be applied every 2 to 3 years to maintain the pH of your soil.
 Single applications of limestone to established lawn surfaces should be limited to 50 to 75 pounds per 1000 sq. ft.
 Reapply at 1- to 6-month intervals until the total recommended amount is administered.
 For new lawns, the entire amount recommended can be tilled into the top 6 inches of soil before planting.

-By Dawn Pettinelli, Assistant Extension Educator 2001, Revised 2015 www.soiltest.uconn.edu
+By Dawn Pettinelli, Associate Extension Educator 2001, Revised 2015, 2023.

 PLANT SCIENCE AND LANDSCAPE ARCHITECTURE